Feds interview deadly supermarket shooting suspect's parents | Law-Order

 - United States

-Federal agents interviewed the parents of the teenager accused of shooting and killing 10 people at a Buffalo supermarket and served multiple search warrants, a law enforcement official told The Associated Press on Sunday.
+Federal agents interviewed the parents of the white 18-year-old accused of shooting and killing 10 people at a Buffalo supermarket and served multiple search warrants, a law enforcement official said on Sunday.

-Payton Gendron's parents were cooperating with investigators, the official said.
-The official was not authorized to discuss details of the investigation into the Saturday afternoon shooting publicly and spoke to AP on condition of anonymity.
+Gendron's parents were cooperating with investigators, the official said.
+The official was not authorised to discuss details of the investigation into the Saturday afternoon shooting publicly and spoke to AP on condition of anonymity.

 A preliminary investigation found Gendron had repeatedly visited sites espousing white supremacist ideologies and race-based conspiracy theories and extensively researched the 2019 mosque shootings in Christchurch, New Zealand, and the man who killed dozens at a summer camp in Norway in 2011, the official said.